alvinxds/Flemable-Gas-Detection/README.md

 The following videos are the results of this analysis.

-<b> Propane Detection using Background Subtraction Displayed at  </b>
+<b> Propane Detection using Background Subtraction Displayed at thermal frames</b>

 https://user-images.githubusercontent.com/39597223/124758211-05e4ad00-df37-11eb-98ae-4a0670fd9c0a.mp4

 https://user-images.githubusercontent.com/39597223/124756507-30ce0180-df35-11eb-9d43-50ce533b2870.mp4